 An Indented Gorget

 Indented gorgets are rare.
 Quite often they are broken and

 are engraved or have undecipherable incised lines.
+A number of

-indented gorget was first collected by Raymond Vietzen and was later in the Dr. Stanley
+Vietzen and was later in the Dr. Stanley Copeland collection.
+It

-line.
+Co. line.
 It is 5 3/4 inches long and is made of dark maroon/red

 slate.
 As can be seen from the color plate, it shows evidence of

 An Intrusive Mound human head effigy crafted